aws/aws-cdk-rfcs/text/0052-resource-importing-support.md

 explicit DeletionPolicy.
 CDK satisfies this requirement for typical stateful resources (e.g. S3 buckets), but not _all_ resources (e.g. VPCs).
-The solution will inject a `DeletionPolicy` with a value of `Delete` (CloudFormation's default) in the template for all resources without `DeletionPolicy` set by CDK.
+The solution will inject a `DeletionPolicy` with a value of `Delete` (CloudFormation's default) in the import template for all resources without `DeletionPolicy` set by CDK.

 This manipulation will only happen during the import operation and therefore it is not persistent.
 On the next deploy, the property is dropped.
 However, as